Alishan High Mountain Oolong Tea

 Please select all options.

-Garden: Our Alishan High Mountain Oolong Tea is cultivated on a residential farm, run by a husband and wife team, with their own factory, and surrounded by forest.
+• Garden: Our Alishan High Mountain Oolong Tea is cultivated on a residential farm, run by a husband and wife team, with their own factory, and surrounded by forest.
 It embodies pretty much everything we aspire to support in the local industry, and represent to tea lovers around the world.
 This homestead farm is among the highest elevation farms in the village, with no residential development above it.

 Harvest: Hand-picked, medium batch, from Meishan, Taiwan.
-Spring 2023.
+Winter 2023.

 Elevation: 1200m

-• This spring's batch of Alishan High Mountain Oolong is a prime representative of Alishan Oolong classic mild, palate-friendly flavor profile.
+• This winter's batch of Alishan High Mountain Oolong is a prime representative of Alishan Oolong classic mild, palate-friendly flavor profile.
 This spring's crop offers a balanced, smooth character with a smooth texture and a light vegetal base with a refreshing floral finish.
 It's a very friendly introduction to High Mountain Tea that is bound to please newbies as well as experienced drinkers of Taiwan's finest.

 • This batch of tea comes from Ruili Village in the Meishan Township of Chiayi County, Taiwan.
 We source our Alishan High Mountain Oolong from same farm.
 The neighboring villages of Ruifeng and Ruili have increasingly become popular sources of Alishan High Mountain Oolong in the last 10-15 years in the local industry.
 Originally, Alishan tea was originally made famous by the newly developed area on the south-western foothills of Alishan, with the most famous place name being Shizuo.
 This area is along the main tourist route leading to Alishan Scenic Area, and the local tea industry flourished and developed as a result.
 While quality tea is still produced in this area, it has become somewhat over-popularized and over-developed.